rajeshwarid29/Python-EDA-Analysis/README.md

 Extreme Liked and Disliked Videos: The titles of videos with the highest and lowest numbers of likes and dislikes were highlighted, showcasing notable examples within the dataset.

 RelationshiP between views and dislikes: The scatter plot, showing that videos with higher view counts generally tend to have higher dislike counts.

-Thus, we can conclude that the number of views does have an effect on how many people disliked the video, with more views generally leading to more dislikes.
+In conclusion, the number of views does have an effect on how many people disliked the video, with more views generally leading to more dislikes.